matttrent/reading-notes/bookx_how_to_solve_it.md

+---
+title: How to Solve It
+author: George Polya
+---

-# bookx how to solve it
+# How to Solve It

 ## summary